 Taxis, hackneys and limousines are types of ‘small public service vehicles’ or SPSVs.
-Drivers of SPSVs must be licenced to carry passengers and the car they are using must be licenced too.
+Drivers of SPSVs must have a licence to carry passengers and the car they are using must be licenced too.

-The National Transport Authority (NTA) is the regulator of SPSVs and it operates a complaints process that you can use if you have a bad experience with a licenced taxi, limousine or hackney service.
+The National Transport Authority (NTA) is the regulator of SPSVs and it has a complaints process you can use if you have a bad experience with a licenced taxi, limousine or hackney service.

 - The condition, roadworthiness and cleanliness of the vehicle